Many job seekers get in a rut, spinning their wheels. Their executive resume may be sabotaging their efforts.

-3. You’re spending 80% of your time sending your resume in response to job listings on job boards and company websites.
+3. You’re spending the majority of your time sending your resume in response to job listings on job boards and company websites.

-Did you know that something like only 10-20% of executive jobs are landed through job boards?
+Did you know that only a small percentage of executive jobs, especially at the top levels, are landed through job boards?

 Why would you spend the vast majority of your time on a method that yields such dismal results?